Spectacular Australia with the Historic Ghan Train

 DARWIN–CAIRNS Aussie Adventures Today, fly to Cairns, “Gateway to the Great Barrier Reef.”
 Check-in to your Cairns hotel for a 3-night stay.
-Cairns is known for its mild winters, great nightlife and plenty of fun things to see and do.
+Cairns is known for its mild winters, great nightlife, and plenty of fun things to see and do.
 Why not explore the Cairns Night Markets whose vendors sell a vast array of souvenirs, delicious foods, and the work of local artisans and designers.
 (B)NOTE:Due to this remote location and limited flights, you may be booked on a connecting flight from Darwin to Cairns and may arrive late in the evening.

 SYDNEY Spectacular Sydney Explore one of the world’s most beautiful cities.
 Visit the Sydney Opera House and travel to Mrs Macquarie’s Chair in the city’s botanic gardens for a great photo opportunity and sweeping views of the harbor and Harbour Bridge.
 Next, visit world-famous Bondi Beach with time to explore on your own.
 Return to Sydney and enjoy a cruise on Sydney Harbour to see some of the city’s best views.
 (B) TOUR HIGHLIGHT CULTURAL GEM The Sydney Opera House is one of the most well-known buildings in the world and a UNESCO World Heritage Site.
 The building was designed by Jorn Utzon, a Danish architect, and was finally completed in 1973, after sixteen years of construction, at a cost of over $100 million dollars.
 You’ll enjoy a private guided tour of the Opera House and see its interiors and theaters.
 Hear untold stories, be awed by the acoustics, and learn the history and future of this amazing hall beneath the sails.